 Gifts for immediate needs are vital and always welcome.
 But there is another way to support the university which while providing for immediate needs, also insures its future well-being.
-An endowment fund is established with cash, securities or other assets through an outright gift, or at death through an estate gift.
-In most cases, unless otherwise instructed by the donor, the fund is permanently restricted and only the income from the fund is spent, insuring that your gift will continue to make a difference in perpetuity.
+An endowment fund is established with cash, securities or other assets through an outright gift, or through an estate gift.
+In most cases, unless otherwise instructed by the donor, the fund is permanently restricted in an invested account and only the income from the fund is spent, insuring that your gift will continue to make a difference in perpetuity.

 Specifying the Purpose of Your Gift

 When you establish an endowment at Oklahoma City University, you decide how the funds will be used.
 For example, many donors choose to direct their endowments toward student scholarships or faculty chairs or professorships, sustain an on-going program, or provide a fund for changing areas of greatest need.

 Others choose to endow their annual gift.
 As annual giving is the lifeblood of any non-profit organization, the ability to count on your gift each year makes it possible for us to carry out our mission.
 Through an endowment designated for the annual fund, you can continue to support the university in a meaningful and reliable way even after your death.

 The purpose of your endowment gift is up to you, but we do request that you consult with us in advance to make certain we will be capable of meeting the conditions of your gift.
 Generally, we will prepare an “Endowment Agreement” between you and OCU which specifies the terms of your gift.
 If you should change your mind about how you want the gift used, the agreement may be amended, but it does serve to insure your wishes are known and met, now and into the future.

 Naming an Endowment Fund